May Is National Foster Care Month

 - Young kids under age 6 are the largest group in care (41%), while children 6 to 10 and 11 to 15 each make up 22% and older youth 16 to 20 comprise 14%.
 Most states allow young adults to remain in foster care a few years beyond 18.

-- Kids in care are predominantly white (43%), Black (23%) and Latino (22%).
-However, Black and American Indian children continue to be overrepresented in foster care as compared to their proportion of the general child population.
+- Kids in care are predominantly white (43%), Black (22%) and Latino (22%).
+However, Black and American Indian and Alaska Native children continue to be overrepresented in foster care as compared to their proportion of the general child population.

-- More than 117,000 children and youth are waiting to be adopted.
+- Nearly 114,000 children and youth are waiting to be adopted.

-- One-third of kids in care are placed with relatives, which can help with stability and reduce trauma, while nearly half (45%) of kids are placed with nonrelative foster families.
+- More than one-third of kids in care are placed with relatives, which can help with stability and reduce trauma, while closer to half (44%) of kids are placed with nonrelative foster families.
 Kids generally do better in family settings compared with group homes and institutions.

 - Former foster children are almost twice as likely as combat veterans to suffer from Post-Traumatic Stress Disorder.